-For the Level 4 ESDR we will use a methodology developed for the financial sector, a financial momentum oscillator based on relative strength index (RSI) to detect when the residual time series deviate above the normal variance.
-Kurtosis minimization is then used to quantify the transient probabilities associated with any detected events (Figure 21).
+For this Level 4 ESDR (Figure 2), we will use a methodology developed for the financial sector, a financial momentum oscillator based on relative strength index (RSI) to detect when the residual time series deviate above the normal variance.
+Kurtosis minimization is then used to quantify the transient probabilities associated with any detected events.
 This approach has been applied by Crowell et al. (2016) to Level 1C residual time series to detect episodic tremor and slip events (RTS) in northern Cascadia.
 An advantage of this approach is that it can be performed on a station-by-station basis, which allows for the detection of outliers more readily than network approaches.
+Furthermore, it can be fully automated and thus is well suited for operational transient detection and classification.